-(2) The subject is a triangular shaped, 23.89 acre parcel of undeveloped land lying south of the 128 Avenue alignment east of the Coventry subdivision in NE Calgary.
+(2) The subject is an irregular shaped, 52.94 acre parcel of undeveloped land lying between the 128 Avenue alignment and Stoney Trail, east of the Coventry subdivision in NE Calgary.
 In this location, 128 Avenue is physically non-existent.
+The Transportation and Utility Corridor is adjacent north of the subject.
 The C.P.Rail right-of-way forms the subject's east boundary.
 The land is designated Special Purpose - Future Urban Development (S-FUD), in accordance with the City of Calgary Land Use Bylaw.